keyboard_arrow_up

 History of Electric Transformers

-In the 1830's, Michael Faraday and Joseph Henry discovered the property of induction through their work with electromagnets.
-Amazingly enough, these two men were on two separate continents, working totally independently of each other, and they made their discoveries within a year of each other.
+In the 1830s, Michael Faraday and Joseph Henry independently discovered the principle of electromagnetic induction through their pioneering work with electromagnets.
+Despite being on separate continents and having no collaboration, both men made their groundbreaking discoveries within a year of each other.

 How Transformers Work

-The input voltage is determined by the power source itself.
-However, the voltage that the actual transformer will output is determined by the second coil that the electricity passes through.
-If the second set of windings, or coils, is equal to the first set, then the voltage output will be the same as the input.
-However, if the secondary coil has fewer windings than the primary coil then the secondary voltage will be less than the primary voltage.
-This is called a step-down transformer.
-If the secondary coil has more windings than the primary one then it will increase the voltage; this type of transformer is called a step-up transformer.
+The input voltage of a transformer is determined by the power source, while the output voltage depends on the secondary coil.
+If the number of windings in the secondary coil matches the primary coil, the output voltage remains the same as the input.
+However, if the secondary coil has fewer windings than the primary, the voltage decreases, forming what is known as a step-down transformer.
+Conversely, when the secondary coil has more windings than the primary, the voltage increases, creating a step-up transformer.

 Electric Transformer Types